alebelcor/knowledge/css-grid.md

 In grid you have two axes available to align things against:

-* Block (column) axis: The axis used when layout out blocks of text
+* Block (column) axis: The axis used when laying out blocks of text
 * Inline (row) axis: Runs across the block axis and is the direction along which regular text flows

 The [`align-items`](https://developer.mozilla.org/en-US/docs/Web/CSS/align-items) and [`align-self`](https://developer.mozilla.org/en-US/docs/Web/CSS/align-self) properties control alignment on the block axis.